 Recognizing someone as mentally ill in Texas can have significant implications, particularly in legal contexts.
 For instance, it can be a crucial factor in decisions related to guardianship, involuntary commitment, and access to mental health services.
 Furthermore, it can impact how the criminal justice system treats individuals with mental health conditions and their eligibility for certain healthcare and social support services.

-In summary, qualified mental health professionals make a complex determination of who is considered mentally ill in Texas.
+In summary, qualified mental health professionals in Texas actively assess and determine whether an individual meets the criteria for mental illness, using their expertise to guide this complex evaluation.
 They base it on clinical assessments and established criteria.
 This ensures that individuals receive appropriate care and support tailored to their specific mental health needs within the framework of Texas law.

 Guardianship Of Mentally Ill Persons In Texas